towersvault/shinpokered/ips_patches/Guide_to_New_Player_Functions.md

 Each pokemon on your team can have one temporary field move at a time.
 Having one will display it on the status screen above the pokemon's other moves.
 A temporary field move cannot be overwritten with another field move.
-But it will be erased if it's owning pokemon leaves the party (such as by being deposited in the PC).
+But it will be erased if its owning pokemon leaves the party (such as by being deposited in the PC).
 If all four of a pokemon's regular moves are field moves, its temporary field move cannot be menu-selected.
 But if a fifth field move in the temporary slot is a HM, it can still be activated via One-Button HM Usage.